IT4063C/IT4063C.github.io/content/course-notes/9.ml-regression/transcript.md

 it's a statistical tool for modeling the relationship between a dependent variable (the target) and one or more independent variables (explanatory variable). that is linear regression.

-we'll start with a simple linear regression model, then we'll talk about multiple linear regression, and finally we'll talk about polynomial regression.
+we'll start with a simple linear regression model, and learn how the same model can be applied for multiple linear regression, and finally we'll talk about polynomial regression.

+here's the agenda for what we'll talk about in this module:
 ## outline
 - introduction
 - notations